NerfJohn/Project-RISCII/docs/uPManual/README.md

 ### Additional Controls

 Interfaced chips (eg memory chips) may have more control signals than the uP design specifies.
 Additional controls should be tied to power/ground rails or handled using a "wrapper module" on the FPGA.
 The uP design should have sufficent controls for most interfaced chips.

+Furthermore, specific interface requirements (eg commands for the SPI storage chip) will need to be considered while integrating chips with the uP.
+At present, the uP makes no assumptions on these interfaces beyond its pinout and inferred use (eg the "MEM Address" pins are used to give an address, etc).

 ### Pin Pulling